Journal of Modern Physics

 Next, put

-Clearly, this function is now defined on and sufficiently regular for the following metric to make good sense:
+Clearly, this function is now defined on

-We note that it coincides with the ordinary Minkowski metric outside the rotating string, in fact outside the balls and.
-In the following, should in general be thought of as small numbers.
-However, to illustrate the basic mechanism, I have in this section chosen to work with.
+We note that it coincides with the ordinary Minkowski metric outside the rotating string, in fact outside the balls

-Using Mathematica, one may now attempt to compute numerically the integral of per unit of time for different choices of, which, in view of the obvious time-homogeneity, equals the integral over for:
+Using Mathematica, one may now attempt to compute numerically the integral of

-where I have used the notation for the three-dimensional volume measure on the hypersurface.
+where I have used the notation

 Of course, the graphs in Figure 1 are only examples.
 And in fact even for the very simple choices above for the metric, the computations seem to be close to the limit of what Mathematica can handle on an ordinary MacBook, hence should be judged with a certain care.
-For the sake of completeness: the three functions plotted are, and
+For the sake of completeness: the three functions plotted are

-Figure 1. (a) three different choices for. (b) the graphs of the corresponding functions.
+Figure 1. (a) three different choices for

 In the next section, I will instead turn to rigorous methods for proving general theorems about these phenomena.